PeteSargent/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
+## Introduction
-A repository for projects utilizing HTML and CSS from assignments from The Tech Academy
+Hello!
+This is a repository is the place where I'll be storing any HTML/CSS related projects done while doing the HTML AND CSS COURSE from The Tech Academy.